quananhle/Data-Structure-and-Algorithms/Codepath-Coding-Interview/Linked-List/README.md

 ```
 - You only need a value in order to initialize a node
     * *next* and *prev* (if doubly linked-list)
+- Majority of linked list coding questions is singly linked list